Jason Mueller

 • I served on 'best graduate paper award' committee multiple times for the Sociology of Development section of the ASA.

-• I currently serve as the Newsletter editor for the Political Economy of the World-System section of the ASA.
+• I recently served as the Newsletter editor for the Political Economy of the World-System (PEWS) section of the ASA.

 ©